UCL-CCS/Nbed/README.md

     poetry shell
 ## Use

+The package has three main interfaces, each to the same function `embed/nbed`.

+### Importing the package
-The package has three main interfaces, each to the same function `embed/embedding_terms`.
-This function is accessable by importing the package into a python file
+This function is accessable by importing the package into a python file.

 ```
 from nbed import nbed